 1955 Original Ride

-Limited seating is available on the first deck.
+Limited seating is available.

 Walt Disney named the Mark Twain after the pen name of Samuel Langhorne Clemens.
-One of America's greatest writers and Walt's personal hero, Clemens was a riverboat pilot as a young man.
+The famed author of The Adventures of Tom Sawyer and Adventures of Huckleberry Finn—and Walt's personal hero—Clemens was also a riverboat pilot as a young man.